 Besides the required high-school credentials, transfer students should provide official transcripts of all undergraduate studies already undertaken, along with a letter of recommendation from a dean or other appropriate official.
-While

-Nature of plan: Early Decision (Hampden-Sydney is first choice) Early Action I and II Regular Decision Early Admission (after three years of secondary school) Application and fee due: Postmarked on or before November 15 of senior year I. Postmarked on or before December 15 of senior year II.
-Postmarked on or before January 15 of senior year Postmarked on or before March 1 of senior year Postmarked on or before July 1 after junior year Other credentials due: As soon as possible after application is submitted As soon as possible after application is submitted As soon as possible after application is submitted By July 15 after junior year SAT or ACT tests taken: Before November of senior year Before January of senior year Before February of senior year Before May of junior year Notification of decision sent to applicant: 14 Business days after file is complete 14 Business days after file is complete 14 Business days after file is complete By July 31 after junior year Reservation deposit due: Postmarked on or before January 15 Postmarked on or before May 1 Postmarked on or before May 1 Within three weeks academic work completed at the college level is a more current indicator of a student's potential success at Hampden-Sydney, the Admissions Committee also considers the high-school record and test scores.
+While academic work completed at the college level is a more current indicator of a student's potential success at Hampden-Sydney, the Admissions Committee also considers the high-school record and test scores.
 Personal interviews are strongly encouraged.

+Nature of plan: Early Decision (Hampden-Sydney is first choice) Early Action I and II Regular Decision Early Admission (after three years of secondary school) Application: Submitted on or before November 1 of senior year I. Submitted on or before October 15 of senior year II.
+Submitted on or before December 1 of senior year Submitted on or before February 1 of senior year Submitted on or before July 1 after junior year Other credentials due: As soon as possible after application is submitted As soon as possible after application is submitted As soon as possible after application is submitted By July 15 after junior year Notification of decision sent to applicant: 14 Business days after deadline 45 Business days after deadline 21 Business days after deadline By July 31 after junior year Reservation deposit due: Postmarked on or before January 15 Postmarked on or before May 1 Postmarked on or before May 1 Within three weeks